Canon 1D vs Sony A7 III

 It is notable that the A7 III offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 1D does not provide wifi capability.

 Studio photographers will appreciate that the Canon 1D (unlike the A7 III) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The A7 III is a recent model that features in the current product line-up of Sony.
-In contrast, the 1D has been discontinued (but can be found pre-owned on eBay).
+In contrast, the 1D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 1D was succeeded by the Canon 1D Mark II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 1D Manual (free pdf) or the online Sony A7 III Manual.
+Further information on the features and operation of the 1D and A7 III can be found, respectively, in the Canon 1D Manual (free pdf) or the online Sony A7 III Manual.

 So how do things add up?
 Is the Canon 1D better than the Sony A7 III or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.